softkid/softkid.github.io/about.md

 <hr />

 <p>I have been working in all areas of IT industry for the last 20 years.
 This is really worth it.
 I saw the commercialization of mobile phones, and in the Internet boom, I met a lot of venture companies.
-As we entered the mobile age, we have been developing technology in the idea business centered on small businesses.
-As a developer, it is hard for anyone to have the experience of dealing with both hardware and software and even producing it.
+As we entered the mobile age, we have been developing technology in the idea business centered on small businesses.As a developer, it is hard for anyone to have the experience of dealing with both hardware and software and even producing it.
 I am proud of my past experience.
-However, when I looked back, I had a lot of experience but I did not grow it properly.
+However, if you look deeply, you have had a lot of experience, but none of them have grown properly.
 And I lost my health a few years ago.
 I lost everything with him.
-We will be able to walk outside in January 2018 with our efforts for three years.
+I will be able to walk outside in January 2018 with our efforts for three years.
+I lost my health and asked myself many questions.
+Why is not there a success?
+Why can not I get money if I have the ability?
+The answer to success was not in ability or ability.
-Why are you losing your health?</p>
+Socrates said.
+"Know yourself".
+Dilailima said.
+"Man can not live alone, only in relationship".
+How to live is a path given to each one.
+What I hoped for success was a happy life.
+I can say I am happy now.
+Success is not in the will but in the process of becoming happy.
+It is not far away that you can succeed and smile every day.
+Ask yourself a question.
+"Am I happy?"
+The answer lies in it.</p>

 <h2 id="why-this-blog">Why this blog</h2>